w3c/csvw/examples/graph-templating.md

 ## Basic RDF by Template

 We don't have to define two separate mechanisms for the two case above.
-We can define A graph fragment template can be generated from the metadata alone.
+We can define a graph fragment template can be generated from the metadata alone.
 It might look like:

     <site/22580943/date-time/{sample-time}>
        def-op:airTemperature_C 11.2e0 "{air-temp}"^^xsd:double ;